SumanaE/CAB-PROJECT-01-2/README.md

 ## Features
 -- --
-- View statistics regarding percentage of electric cars and emmissions
+- User-Interface can retrieve information such as car emissions, emission types, vehicle classifications, and general information about the cars
-- Compare different vehicles to view the better option
+- Compare different vehicles to find which is the most environmentally friendly
-- Admin privileges
-    - Add a new vehicle to the fleet
-    - Remove a vehicle from the fleet
-    - Replace a vehicle from the fleet
+- User-Interface contains dropdown menu to assist the users in quickly gaining access to the data
+- Displays annual emissions and emission type for each car
+- Retrieves maintenance, repairs, tires, and insurance cost for all vehicles

 ## Updates
 -- --
 - January 31: Project topic selection